-For the health and safety of the customers/visitors and staff in Council premises, we are recording the name and contact details of everyone who enters to support NHS Scotland's efforts in tackling COVID-19.
-This information will be used to enable NHS Scotland and statutory partners to contact you should you have been in the premises around the same time as someone who has tested positive for coronavirus.
+For the health and safety of customers/visitors/pupils and staff in Council premises, we are recording the name and contact details of everyone who enters to support NHS Scotland's efforts in tackling Coronavirus (COVID-19).
+This information will be used to enable NHS Scotland and statutory partners to contact you should you have been in the premises around the same time as someone who has tested positive for Coronavirus (COVID-19).
 Contacting people who might have been exposed to the virus is an important step in stopping the spread.

 Why do we need to collect this data?